rohanphanse/personal-site/data/projects/steganography.md

 ## Testing

-My steganographer passes my tests with flying colors on `.png` files and fails on `.jpg` (I suspect that jpeg does some compression which conflicts with my bit manipulations).
+My steganographer passes my tests with flying colors on <code class = "language-txt">.png</code> files and fails on <code class = "language-txt">.jpg</code> (I suspect that jpeg does some compression which conflicts with my bit manipulations).

 ## Examples